inkognitro/oas-tszod-gen/README.md

 - have full ownership of my production code without any additional package dependency
 - have the possibility to go with other implementations under the hood than [Axios](https://axios-http.com/docs/intro) (e.g. with [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)) having a uniform adapter API
-- have generated [Zod](https://zod.dev) schemas as an opt-in possibility
+- have generated [Zod](https://zod.dev) schemas as an opt-in possibility, with runtime validation of requests and responses
 - have the possibility to explicitly set cookies
 - have separated functions and type definitions for each endpoint in a single file, located in its context folder
 - be able to easily test these endpoint caller functions with exchangeable `RequestHandler` implementations